Akhil920/VSCode_to_Server/VSCode_to_Server.md

 ```

 3. The above action will take you to the root folder in your local machine

 4. Go to the folder where you saved the git repositories with the below command
 ```
 cd <foldername/structure>
 ```

-5. Type the `code` keyword to open the folder structure in VSCode
+5. Type the `code` keyword (followed by the foldername) to open the folder structure in VSCode
 ```
 Code <FolderName/Structure>
 ```
 6. The above step will open your folder in VSCode application

 7. Once you get into VSCode application, you are required to:
    7.1: Pull the server data into your local machine using 'Pull' command and
    7.2: check if the data present in the Git Server matches with you local reporitory (in your machine) by using the below `status` command